 When considering the concurrent application option, keep in mind the following guidelines:

 - Handle and prepare each grant separately according to its rules and attributes.
 Handle the ERC according to ERC guidelines, and do the same in the EIC Pathfinder application.

 - Pay attention to the timing – the deadlines probably won’t overlap.
 Therefore, when preparing your application take the timeline into consideration when deciding on the content of each application.

 - Another aspect to consider about the timeline is the evaluation timeframe of each grant and how this is going to affect the proposed content of each of the applications.

 - Do not cross reference between the applications.
 Make sure that each of them is perceived as an isolated project and effort; BUT, at the same time –

 - Consider overlaps of resources allocation in each of the projects and make sure to avoid potential situations of double-funding.

-- Last, but not least - think about the reviewers.
-Although the review process is separated and isolated, we know from experience that the reviewers for both ERC and EIC Pathfinder (FET-Open) can be recruited from the same dedicated pool of reviewers.
-We have seen cases in which the same reviewer was evaluating both the ERC and the EIC Pathfinder (FET-Open) application of the same PI.
-Having this in mind, if you do plan such a concurrent effort, we recommend to tell a complementary story (rather than an overlapping story) across the two applications, while conforming to all the above-mentioned guidelines (and yes, this could be very tricky).
-Take advantage of the nature of the grants for that matter: allocate the basic research portion to the ERC, and then the more applicative portion to the EIC Pathfinder (FET-Open).
+- Last, but not least – think about the reviewers.
+Although the review process is separated and isolated, we know from experience that the reviewers for both ERC and EIC Pathfinder can be recruited from the same dedicated pool of reviewers.
+We have seen cases in which the same reviewer was evaluating both the ERC and the EIC Pathfinder application of the same PI.
+Having this in mind, if you do plan such a concurrent effort, we recommend telling a complementary story (rather than an overlapping story) across the two applications, while conforming to all the above-mentioned guidelines (and yes, this could be very tricky).
+Take advantage of the nature of the grants for that matter: allocate the basic research portion to the ERC, and then the more applicative portion to the EIC Pathfinder.